This ‘Love Your Liver’ Beet Kvass number can hardly be called a recipe. It is more of a process, really.

 “Find a group of people who challenge and inspire you; spend a lot of time with them, and it will change your life.” – Amy Poehler

 Me, I’m not such a fan of beets.
 Especially, cooked beets.
 I find their earthiness overwhelms a dish.
 But, I know just how good for me beets are.
 So, a lovely tart fermented beet kvass is a great solution.
-And, while kvass is not quite as bubbly as kombucha, it is slightly effervesent as a result of the fermentation process.
+And, while kvass is not quite as bubbly as kombucha, it is slightly effervescent as a result of the fermentation process.

 Want to know about the health benefits of beets?

 Beets (or beetroot, as we call them in this neck of the woods) are a wonder-food used to cure all number of ailments.
-Some of these include the treatment of anemia, indigestion, constipation, kidney disorders, gall bladder disorders, cancer, and heart disease.
-Beetroot are said to prevent macular degeneration and cataracts, improve blood circulation, aid in skin care, help with respiratory problems.
+Some of these include the treatment of anaemia, indigestion, constipation, kidney disorders, gall bladder disorders, cancer, and heart disease.
+Beets are said to prevent macular degeneration and cataracts, improve blood circulation, aid in skin care, help with respiratory problems.
 They are a true wünderfood!

 - are great for cleansing the liver and purifying the blood.
 While many people think that alcohol is the only reason for liver problems, disease-causing inflammation is also caused by poor eating choices.

 - contain natural-occurring nitrates which convert into nitric oxide inside the body.
 This helps to dilate blood vessels, improving blood flow and lowering blood pressure overall.

 - help to reduce inflammation.
 They contain a nutrient called betaine, which helps protect cells as well as enzymes and proteins from oxidative stress caused by the environment.
 This helps keep inflammation at bay and also helps protect the vascular system.